 The dune sand (DS) was taken from "Maîter wadi", located between the hills of Boussaâda.
-This fine grained sand is carried by southerly winds.
-According to standard NF P18-304, the granulometric study is carried out after washing in a sieve of 80 μm and stored in the drying oven during 24h.
+This fine grained sand was carried by southerly winds.
+According to standard NF P18-304, the granulometric study was carried out after washing in a sieve of $80~\mu m$ and stored in the drying oven during 24~h.